teampheenix/Halo-Wars-Casting-Tool/README.md

 If you need support, have questions, want to be up-to-date on, or like to contribute to this project, join our [Discord Server](https://discord.gg/G9hFEfh).

-## Twitch Community

-Join the [StarCraft Casting Tool Twitch Community](https://www.twitch.tv/communities/starcraftcastingtool) to find other streams that are using the StarCraft Casting Tool and promote your own stream when using it.

 ## Installation

 ### Executable with Updater